-- Phone: (707) 664-2153
+Phone: (707) 664-2153

-- CAPS Website
+• CAPS Website

-- Links to an external site.

-- •

 The land on which Sonoma State University stands is part of the unceded territory of the Coast Miwok and Southern Pomo, recognized today as the Graton Rancheria tribe.
 We respectfully acknowledge the Indigenous peoples, past, present and future and their continuing presence in this homeland.
 We also acknowledge the forced enslavement of Africans and their ascendants whose labor has built the America we know today.
 We recognize that neither the land or labor acknowledgements are enough, and invite you to google Land Back Movement or Reparations Movement for more information on specific things we can do to repair what was stolen and lost from Indigenous and Black Americans.